microsoft/vscode-docs/docs/languages/go.md

 ## Debugging

 The Go extension lets you debug Go code as well.
-You need to install `delve` manually though.
-Read [Debugging Go code using VS Code](https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code) for set up steps, remote debugging and troubleshooting.
+You will need to install the [Delve](https://github.com/derekparker/delve) debugger manually as a prerequisite.
+Read [Debugging Go code using VS Code](https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code) for setup steps, information on remote debugging and a troubleshooting guide.

 ## Next Steps

 This has been a brief overview showing the Go extension features within VS Code.
 For more information, see the details provided in the Go extension [README](https://marketplace.visualstudio.com/items?itemName=lukehoban.Go).

-To stay up to date on the latest features/bug fixes for the extension, see the [CHANGELOG](https://github.com/Microsoft/vscode-go/blob/master/CHANGELOG.md).
+To stay up to date on the latest features/bug fixes for the Go extension, see the [CHANGELOG](https://github.com/Microsoft/vscode-go/blob/master/CHANGELOG.md).

-If you have any issues or feature requests for the extension, feel free to log the requests in the [repo](https://github.com/Microsoft/vscode-go/issues) for the Go extension.
+If you have any issues or feature requests, feel free to log them in the Go extension [repo](https://github.com/Microsoft/vscode-go/issues).

 If you'd like to learn more about VS Code, try these topics: